AndersDeath/diary2/000-current.md

 # 13 October - Thursday - Istanbul - 13 day of immigration

 This night was tough.
 About 3.20 am we left Sharm El-Sheikh.
 The airport was in quite old.
 Some places were dirty.
+There are several safety lines of control.
+The first one is the entrance to ariport territory.
+The second one is on main entrance into building.